Lemon Chicken Orzo Soup with Greens

 - Olive Oil – Used to sauté the vegetables and provide a rich flavor to the soup base.

-- Carrot – Contributes natural sweetness and a pop of color while enhancing the flavor with essential vitamins.
+- Carrot – Contributes natural sweetness and a pop of color.

 - Fennel – Adds a distinct sweet and complex flavor, elevating the taste and depth that makes this soup unique.